kristian-lange-tw/JATOS_docs_v3/pages/Tips-and-Tricks.md

 ### Abort study and keep a message

-If the `jatos.abortStudy` function is called, usually after the worker clicks some "Cancel" button, all result data that was sent to JATOS during this study run is deleted.
-That includes result data from prior components of this study run.
-But sometimes one want to save a bit of information that is not going to be deleted.
-One example could be that you want to pay the worker anyway although they cancelled the study but for this you need their email address - but unfortunately the email address is gone with the survey data in component x.
+If the `jatos.abortStudy` function is called (usually after the worker clicks a "Cancel" button) all result data that had been sent to JATOS during this study run will be deleted.
+This includes result data from prior components of the study run.
+But sometimes you'll want to save a bit of information that should not be deleted: you might need the worker's email address to pay them -even if they cancelled the study-.
+So you need a way to delete the result data but keep their email.

-One can send a message together with `jatos.abortStudy` as a parameter and this message is not deleted together with the other result data.
+To do this, you can send a message together with `jatos.abortStudy` as a parameter.
+This message won't be deleted together with the other result data.
 E.g. `jatos.abortStudy("participants ID is 12345678");`.
-This message can then be seen in every result page in the 'Message' column.
+This message can then be seen in every Study Result page in the 'Message' column.

 ### How to let a Personal Single Worker redo his study?

 A Personal Single Worker is only allowed to run their study once.
 But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the 'Cancel' button).
-One way would be to just create another Personal Single Link and hand it to the worker in question.
-But there is another way without creating a second Link: by just deleting the result belonging to this worker in one of the result pages.
-This allows this Personal Single worker to redo this study.
+One way would be to just create another Personal Single Link and hand it to the worker.
+But there is another way without creating a second Link: you can simply delete the worker's result from one of the result pages.
+This will allow this Personal Single worker to redo this study.